-When choosing for a new cat to adopt, many people overlook older cats in favour of cute kittens.
-There are many reasons why people should consider adopting a senior cat.
+When choosing a new cat to adopt, many people overlook older cats in favour of cute kittens.
+There are many reasons people should consider adopting a senior cat.

 An older cat has already developed his character, so you know what you are getting, be it a friendly and outgoing personality or a more quiet and placid cat.

 They have outgrown the kitten phase of night time crazies, chewing your handbag and eating the plants and are generally calmer.
 Senior cats are much more content to just hang in the sun and watch the world go by.

 Almost everybody finds a kitten irresistible, and so often lovely natured senior cats are ignored in favour of the cute kitten.

 An older cat can be a better option for young families

 Sometimes small children can be a little rough with young kittens, an older cat is generally more robust and is a better option for young children.

 Old cats just want a good home with a warm lap and lots of love.
 They are every bit as deserving as their younger counterparts.

 All the work has been done for you